 GONDOR: The great human kingdom of the south; its current capital is Minas Tirith.
 It was ruled by the sons of Anarion until a thousand years ago, when his line died; it is currently ruled by the Steward Denethor.
-Gondor is the greatest military power in Middle-earth that is opposed to Sauron.
+Gondor is the greatest military power in Middleearth that is opposed to Sauron.

 ILUVATAR: The One, the creator of all things, master of the Valar.
-Also known as Eru.